-- \\\\Attend Dining with Professionals

-- \\\\Attend a transfer fair or job fair
+- Attend Dining with Professionals - Attend a transfer fair or job fair

-- Complete 3 hours of community service

 - Career portfolio presentation

 Activities listed are not exhaustive.
 The Certificate of Professional Development Committee will determine if a submitted activity meets the requirement.
 Please note that activities should be in addition to current course requirements.